rnkazman/ITM352_F24/README.md

-# This is a test repo for ITM352
+# This is a test repo for ITM352.
+How do you like it?
+_Are you impressed?_
+*I know I am!*